jrwells/gitbook-plugin-preprocessor/README.md

 ## How to use

-To add the preprocessor plugin in your book, add the `preprocessor` to the `book.json` for your book, and add the scripts you wish to run as configs in the `book.json` file.
+To add the preprocessor plugin in your book, add `preprocessor` to the `book.json` for your book, and add the scripts you wish to run as configs in the `book.json` file.

 Then install your plugins using `gitbook install`.